Boeing reports Q2 profit but misses Wall Street expectations

 AP Airlines Writer

-Boeing Co. reported a $193 million profit for shareholders in the second quarter, but the results fell short of Wall Street targets for earnings and revenue as its defense business weakened compared with a year ago.
+Boeing Co. reported a smaller second-quarter profit that fell short of Wall Street expectations as its defense business weakened and it remained unable to deliver any of its 787 Dreamliner planes.

+The giant aircraft manufacturer reported a profit of $193 million Wednesday, down 67% from the second quarter of last year, on a 2% drop in revenue.

 However, Boeing remained unable to deliver one of its best-selling planes, the 787, while regulators review steps the company is taking to eliminate production problems.

-Revenue from Boeing’s normally steady defense business fell 10% in a year, and it took charges of $147 million related to an unmanned refueling plane being developed for the Navy and $93 million for its Starliner spacecraft, which is designed to ferry crews to the International Space Station.
+Revenue from Boeing’s normally steady defense business fell 10% in a year, and it took charges totaling $240 million for an unmanned refueling plane being developed for the Navy and its Starliner spacecraft, which is designed to ferry crews to the International Space Station.

 A Boeing spokesman said the charge for the Starliner was unrelated to the announcement Tuesday by Russia’s top space official that his country will pull out of the ISS program after 2024 and build its own orbiting station.